-An emperical study on the service quality and customer retention in the Singapore stock broking industry
+An empirical study on the service quality and customer retention in the Singapore stock broking industry

-Lim, C 2016, 'An emperical study on the service quality and customer retention in the Singapore stock broking industry', DBA Thesis, Southern Cross University, Lismore, NSW.
+Lim, C 2016, 'An empirical study on the service quality and customer retention in the Singapore stock broking industry', DBA Thesis, Southern Cross University, Lismore, NSW.

 Copyright C Lim 2016

 To generate the competitive edge in any business environment and to propel it forward, companies must dig deep and learn to truly understand the importance of service quality and customer retention.
 These concepts are even more crucial in the current arena of the Singapore stock broking industry, where the pie of the customer base is getting smaller, and getting a share of it more demanding.
 Stockbrokers are spending more resources and funds on upgrading their online trading platforms owing to popular demand, without justifying the benefits they bring, at the expense of traditional brokers.
 Also, while stockbroking companies focus almost entirely on online trading, they fail to leverage on mining customer information that is available in their database, which may lead to long-term retention and may encourage repurchase intentions.
 Therefore, a gap is present for this study to develop a conceptual framework which could be tested by means of survey data collected from customers of XYZ Holdings, a stock broking firm in Singapore.

 In addition, there are questions around customer demographic profiling relating to choices of online or traditional brokering services.
 The research raises the question as to whether stockbroking firms truly understand the customers and their choices.
 The issue of identifying determinants or enabling practices that influence customer retention, such as service quality, has attracted academic attention in relation to a range of industries.
 Scholars suggest that knowing and mining customer demographic profiles is an important strategy to engage the customer and build lasting value, and that customer data can be employed to moderate the relationship between perceived service quality and customer retention in order to make more effective use of limited company resources.